Soldier Girls

-Soldier Girls is a 1981 documentary film by Nick Broomfield and Joan Churchill about several women training in the US army.
+Soldier Girls is a 1981 documentary film by Nick Broomfield and Joan Churchill (who were a married couple at the time of the filming), shot in fourteen weeks in Fort Gordon, Georgia, about several women training in the US army.

 Summary

 Under the aggressive Sergeant Abing are several young women, some dedicated to defending their country, others who seem to have been forced into joining by circumstance.
 Several of these recruits become harder and colder through the course of their basic training at Fort Gordon.